Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

 Another surprising feature in Fig.\,\ref{fig:tess-peri-all}c is the residual signal in the vicinity of the $n=25$ TEO.
-This may indicate amplitude or phase change of this TEO and prompted us to carry out a detailed analysis of the changes of amplitudes and periods of TEOs seen in the ExtEEV, which is presented in Sect.\,\ref{sect:changing-a-and-f}.
-Table \ref{table:global-pre-whitening} summarises results of the analysis carried out in the present section.
-The presented frequencies and amplitudes were obtained by means of the least-squares fitting to the whole TESS data set and therefore represent some average values.
+This may indicate the amplitude or phase change in this TEO and prompted us to carry out a detailed analysis of the changes in the amplitudes and periods of TEOs seen in the ExtEEV, which is presented in Sect.\,\ref{sect:changing-a-and-f}.
+Table \ref{table:global-pre-whitening} summarises the results of the analysis carried out in the present section.
+The presented frequencies and amplitudes were obtained by means of the least-squares fitting to the whole TESS data set and, therefore, they represent some average values.